jenifferakinyi/MERN-STACK-RENTALS/README.md

-`<h1>FULL-STACK RENTAL APPARTMENTS WEBSITE</h1>
+#FULL-STACK RENTAL APPARTMENTS WEBSITE
-<p>This is a MERN-STACK application for rental appartment where users can find appartment for rent and book a visit,also users can post their residency</p>
+This is a MERN-STACK application for rental appartment where users can find appartment for rent and book a visit,also users can post their residency
-<p>The application is divided into two the API and view.In the API I have used the MVC approach and for authentication we have used third party authentication service "Auth0"</p>
+The application is divided into two the API and view.In the API I have used the MVC approach and for authentication we have used third party authentication service Auth0

-<h2>Installation</h2>
+##Installation
 ### Clone repository

 ```sh